SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 After lunch, you can either walk up the hill to Alamo Square or take the 21 bus that picks up at Laguna and Hayes.

 The most famous set are located on Steiner Street at Hayes across from Alamo Square Park.
 They are six houses with the same structure, but in slightly different colors.
-There is also one additional beauty on the end of the row.
+There is also one additional beauty at the end of the row.

 The painted ladies of Alamo Square